 - Strengthen DU partnerships with international social impact organizations

 - Students apply for the Fellowship and go through an interview process to gain acceptance

 - Students seek out their own internship focused on the Sustainable Development Goals and/or Grand Challenges.
 Project X-ITE will vet the opportunity and ensure that it fulfills the program goals.

-- Students spent 8-10 weeks working at their internship, and present their experience at DU during The Social on October 10, 2018.
+- Students spent 8-10 weeks working at their internship, and present their experience at DU during The Social in October 2019.

 - Students must have a 3.0 GPA at the time of application